sympower/dt-data-load-tool/docs/website/docs/tutorial/sql-database.md

 ---
 title: Load data from a SQL database
-description: How to extract data from a SQL Database using dlt's SQL Database core source
+description: How to extract data from a SQL Database using data_load_tool's SQL Database core source
 keywords: [sql connector, sql database pipeline, sql database]
 ---

-This tutorial will show you how you can use dlt to load data from a SQL Database (PostgreSQL, MySQL, Microsoft SQL Server, Oracle, IBM DB2, etc.) into any dlt-compatible destination (Postgres, BigQuery, Snowflake, DuckDB, etc.).
+This tutorial will show you how you can use data_load_tool to load data from a SQL Database (PostgreSQL, MySQL, Microsoft SQL Server, Oracle, IBM DB2, etc.) into any dlt-compatible destination (Postgres, BigQuery, Snowflake, DuckDB, etc.).

 To make it easy to reproduce, we will be loading data from the [public MySQL RFam database](https://docs.rfam.org/en/latest/database.html) into a local DuckDB instance.